-Asbestos Claims.
 We are involved in various legal proceedings and claims, both as a plaintiff and a defendant, which arise in the ordinary course of business.

-These legal proceedings include claims that individuals brought against a large number of defendant entities, including us, seeking damages for injuries that certain products containing asbestos allegedly caused.
-As of December 31, 2011, we are a defendant in lawsuits involving approximately 981 of these claims.
-Each claim involves allegations of exposure to asbestos-containing materials by an individual or his or her family members.
-The complaints typically name many defendants.
-In a majority of these lawsuits, little or no information is known regarding the nature of the plaintiff's alleged injuries or their connection with products that we distributed.
-Through December 31, 2011, lawsuits involving 11,831 claims have been brought against us.
-No asbestos lawsuit has resulted in a judgment against us to date, with the majority being settled, dismissed or otherwise resolved.
-In total, since the first asbestos claim brought against us in 1984 through December 31, 2011, approximately \$1.8 million has been paid to asbestos claimants in connection with settlements of claims against us without regard to insurance recoveries.
-Of this amount, approximately \$1.4 million has been paid to settle claims alleging mesothelioma, \$0.4 million for claims alleging lung cancer and \$0.1 million for non-malignant claims.
+These legal proceedings include claims where we are named as a defendant in lawsuits brought against a large number of entities by individuals seeking damages for injuries allegedly caused by certain products containing asbestos.
+As of December 31, 2010, we are a defendant in lawsuits involving approximately 940 such claims.
+Each claim involves allegations of exposure to asbestos-containing materials by a single individual or an individual, his or her spouse or family members.
+The complaints typically name many other defendants.
+In a majority of these lawsuits, little or no information is known regarding the nature of the plaintiffs' alleged injuries or their connection with the products distributed by us.
+Through December 31, 2010, lawsuits involving over 11,700 claims have been brought against us with the majority being settled, dismissed or otherwise resolved.
+In total, since the first asbestos claim brought against us through December 31, 2010, approximately \$1.2 million has been paid to asbestos claimants in connection with settlements of claims against us without regard to insurance recoveries.